Avatars of Maha Vishnu in Chelamattam Krishna Temple

 Palpayasam (1 litre): Rs 100.00

 The temple is 35.8 km (1 hr 6 min) from Ernakulam South railway station.
 Kochi International Airport is 12.4 km (25 min) by road.
 Nearest railway stations are Aluva and Angamaly.
 The place is midway between Kalady and Perumbavoor.
 Parking is free.
-Washrooms are clean.
+Washrooms are well maintained.

-Traditonal Kerala dress, which includes dhoti for men and saree for women.
-Salwar and churidar are okay.
-Men have to take off their shirts.
-Electronic gadgets and cameras are taboo.
+Traditonal Kerala dress is de rigueur at the temple.
+This includes dhoti for men and saree for women.
+Salwar and churidar are permitted.
+Men are expected to take off their shirts before entering the chuttambalam.
+Electronic gadgets and cameras are not allowed.

 If you liked the post, you could…